drawwithcode/2021-group-02/readme.md

 # PROJECT IDEA

 **THEME**
-The project is inspired by one of VISAP 2020 ‘s themes, the enchantment.
+The project is inspired by one of VISAP 2020‘s themes, the enchantment.
 Whe choose it because it is a really broad topic that leaves space for many different interpretation since it could mean everything: it could be scaled down to the ordinary experience of everyday life, as well as brought to an “higher” more conceptual, poetic level.

 **AIM**